TendTo/dlinear/docs/Installation.md

 The binary will be located in the `bazel-bin/dlinear` directory.

-### Installation (Debian based systems)
+### System wide installation (Debian based systems)

-To install the binary along with the shared library and the header files, run the following command:
+To install the binary along with the shared library and the header files system wide, run the following command:

 ```bash
 # Install dlinear